Thomas-Mildner/KP-DataBinding/AssignmentSpec.md

 The file `part1.html` contains a tab view with two tabs.
 One to register your favorite movie actors and one for displaying them as card view.
 Once you have "submitted" the actor registration form (actually you don't submit anything as we are in a single page application) the actor should show up in the second tab.

-The required HTML code is already there but all databindings are missing.
+The required HTML code is already there but all data bindings are missing.
 Start by binding the form to the properties of the `currentInputActor` in the component.
 If you are not sure if the binding is working correctly have a look at the browser console.
-The given model logs the new value of a property everytime a setter is called (of course just for debugging purposes!
+The given model logs the new value of a property every time a setter is called (of course just for debugging purposes!
 Don't do that in production!).

 If you have no idea how to start have a look at the [docs](https://vuejs.org/v2/guide/syntax.html).
 Or just ask us!